 7. Wear Hats Too So You Can Be a Good Role Model

 Babies and toddlers are good at mimicking everything they see.
 Wear a hat every time you go outside and make a point of putting it on in front of your little one.
-Let them see you do it and enjoy it!.
+Let them see you do it and enjoy it!
 Encourage them to copy you.
 This works for me in 99% of the cases.
 I have a hat very similar to this below.
-By the way it’s not me in the picture! 🙂
+By the way, it’s not me in the picture! 🙂

 You could even ask other family members like a big brother to show the baby they also wear hats and that it’s fun to wear them.

-Getting your baby or toddler used to wear hats doesn’t have to be a stressful situation.
+Getting your baby or toddler used to wearing hats doesn’t have to be a stressful situation.
 Follow the tips I’ve mentioned and buy a variety of hats if possible.
 Choose hats that are age-appropriate and provide your little one with comfort.